Chart Color Schemes

 Infrastructure

-Carpentaria has limited levels of nearby infrastructure activity, ranking in the 7thth percentile nationally
+Carpentaria has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified two projects likely affecting this region.
-Key projects are CopperString 2032, Mount Isa-Townsville Rail Corridor Upgrade, and Queensland Energy and Jobs Plan - Northern Queensland SuperGrid (including CopperString 2032 & Northern REZ).
-The following details these projects in order of relevance.
+AreaSearch identified two projects likely affecting this region: CopperString 2032, Mount Isa-Townsville Rail Corridor Upgrade.
+The Queensland Energy and Jobs Plan - Northern Queensland SuperGrid includes both CopperString 2032 and Northern REZ initiatives.

 Professional plan users can use the search below to filter and access additional projects.